 updated (with a bit of luck) weekly - most recent entries at the top

-the veneration of moss as a feature in traditional japanese landscape gardening is widely-known. possibly the most renowned example is the zen buddhist temple in the
+the veneration of moss in traditional japanese landscape gardening is widely-known.

 my first attempt to visit gunkanjima was in 2013. it would have been a pretty grim november visit: wet, a bit cold, overcast, and, well, altogether novembery